The way you measure a society’s soul is by the way that it treats its children.

 Nelson Mandela

-Welcome to Kidz Newz, especially all new subscribers.
+Welcome to Kidz Newz, especially to all new subscribers, and welcome back after the break.
 Kidz Newz is a regular newsletter with information and teaching tips for anyone involved with young children.
-You are receiving this because you have attended one of my workshops, purchased a product, or you have requested to be on the mailing list.
+You are receiving this because you have attended one of my workshops, purchased a book, or you have requested to be on the mailing list.
 Thank you.
 Please forward this to anyone you feel it may be of interest to.
 Feedback is welcome.
 Don’t forget to stay in touch on our Facebook Page and watch out for our exclusive fan page competitions.

 Quotes of the Week